nessa01macias/AI-Translator/README.md

 #  Metropolia-Wide AI Translator

 Metropolia-Wide AI Translator is a user-friendly web application designed to simplify translation tasks between Finnish and English languages.
-Whether you need to translate documents, texts, or phrases, this app has got you covered.
+Whether you need to translate texts, or phrases, this app has got you covered.

 ### Key Features (no registration needed)